Fire police: Crowd control and liaison

 Residents, owners, occupants, relatives, transients, spectators, and the media are among those who may approach the scene of an incident, and fire police prevent them from being harmed or hampering the work of emergency services personnel working at the scene.
 Since fire police are often the public's first point of contact with the fire department, they must be skilled in public relations.

 Scene security

 Fire police may be asked to provide a scene guard in order to prevent looting or theft and monitor unattended fire brigade equipment.

 Police assistance

 Fire police are often called upon by police and other law enforcement agencies to provide additional manpower.
 Many of the tasks listed above also fall within the area of responsibility of the police, but fire police when on the scene may allow the police to concentrate on other more specific areas of expertise.

 Logistics

 Fire police may provide a logistics resource - vehicle movements, communications or similar.
 This would particularly be the case at a scene controlled by the fire brigade but they may be called upon by other services.

 Fire police around the world

+Brazil

+In Brazil, the Military Firefighters Corps (Corpo de Bombeiros Militar) are military public security forces, responsible for civil defense, firefighting and search and rescue inside the federative units.
+Since 1915, it has been a military reserve force and an auxiliary force of the Brazilian Army, also composing the Single System of Public Security (Sistema Único de Segurança Pública).
+Members of the Military Firefighters Corps, such as the members of the Military Police, are designated as being part of the military of the Federative Units by the Federal Constitution.

+China

+Prior to the 2018 formation of China Fire and Rescue, the People's Armed Police was responsible for wildfire suppression.